 Response: No setback modifications are requested under the provisions of this section.
+These provisions are not applicable.

-- L. Section 4.197.
-Zone Changes and Amendments To This Code Procedures. - (.01) The following procedure shall be followed in applying for an amendment to the text of this Chapter:[...]
+M. Section 4.197.
+Zone Changes and Amendments To This Code - Procedures.

+(.01) The following procedure shall be followed in applying for an amendment to the text of this Chapter:[...]